Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 This time we're listing these are *dependencies*, not *devDependencies*, because they are actually required by your project in production.

 To ensure that bower can find Origami modules, it needs to be set up to search the Origami registry.
-To do this, create a `.bowerrc` file in the root of your project's working tree, with the following contents:
+To do this, create a `.bowerrc` file in the root of your project's working tree (or in your home directory, if you want to apply it automatically to all projects), with the following contents:

 	{
 	  "registry": {